w3f/polkadot-wiki/docs/learn-relevant-links.md

 ### Substrate

 - [Parity Substrate](https://github.com/paritytech/substrate) - First implementation, written in Rust.
 Parity Technologies is a 75-person development team based in the UK and Germany.
 Parity’s tech is responsible for running the premier client for Ethereum, powering 40% of the nodes in the network.
 Parity also maintains clients for Bitcoin and is building one for Zcash.
-- [Substrate developer hub](https://docs.substrate.dev/) - Overviews, tutorials and reference documentation for Substrate.
+- [Substrate Developer Hub](https://substrate.dev/) - Overviews, tutorials and reference documentation for Substrate.

 ### Cumulus

 - [Cumulus](https://github.com/paritytech/cumulus) - A library for making Substrate-built chains compatible with Polkadot.
-- [Cumulus: Entering the Substratosphere](https://www.youtube.com/watch?v=thgtXq5YMOo) - Talk from Polkadot cofounder Robert Habermeier at EthCC in March 2019 detailing the latest on building parachains with Cumulus.
+- [Cumulus: Entering the Substratosphere](https://www.youtube.com/watch?v=thgtXq5YMOo) - Talk from Polkadot co-founder Robert Habermeier at EthCC in March 2019 detailing the latest on building parachains with Cumulus.

 ### Wasm